zedatgithub/docs/README.md

 ### About TKENA <a id="about-pantherswap"></a>

-TKENA is the one **stable-pairs-only** yield farm and AMM decentralized exchange running on Binance Smart Chain and Polygon Chain, featuring Compound LP tokens or in Vault automated, together with lots of other unique and creative features.
+TKENA is the one **stable-pairs-only** yield farm and AMM decentralized exchange running on Binance Smart Chain and Polygon, featuring Compound LP tokens or in Vault automated, together with lots of other unique and creative features.

 ## About TKEN**B** <a id="main-features"></a>

-TKENB is the one **mixed-pairs** yield farm and AMM decentralized exchange running on Binance Smart Chain and Polygon Chain, featuring Compound LP tokens or in Vault automated, together with lots of other unique and creative features.
+TKENB is the one **mixed-pairs** yield farm and AMM decentralized exchange running on Binance Smart Chain and Polygon, featuring Compound LP tokens or in Vault automated, together with lots of other unique and creative features.

 ## **Main Features** <a id="main-features"></a>